city-scape/CityScape_Raw_Data_Decoder/README.md

 -Power in the PSD files are represented in a fixed-point format ( https://en.wikipedia.org/wiki/Q_(number_format) ), which are then stored as signed int16 numbers.

+### Units of the I-Q Data and PSD Estimates
+-If your station is amplitude-calibrated, generated I-Q Data are normalized in a such way that the periodogram of the I-Q data will generate power spectral densitiy estimates in a dBm scale (instead of in arbitrary scale).
+This is done by applying a software-level amplification (or attenuation) to the received I-Q data.
+If the station is not calibrated, it will generate data in an arbitrary scale.

+Currently (May 10, 2017), every station hosted at cityscape.cloudapp.net are amplitude-calibrated.

+-Similarly, PSD estimate data are in dBm/(FFT Bin Size) if the station is amplitude-calibrated.
+If not, it is in an arbitrary scale.

 ### Troubleshoot

 **Exception thrown by the Python script:**